UNIQUE NEEDS REQUIRE SPECIALIZED KNOWLEDGE

 9:00 AM - 1:00 PM

-Practical Tips for Financial Success
+Practical Tips for Financial Goals

 It can be difficult to find the right bank account.
 If you want to switch banks or you are a parent helping your child open a checking account, the process can be overwhelming.
 Some banks have advantages like cash back deals, no fees when you use another bank’s ATM or excellent customer service.
 On the other hand, other banks may have a bad reputation for high fees, a limited amount of ATMs geographically, or minimum balance requirements.
 There are a few steps you may want to take to decide what type of bank account is right for you.